Sadou Diallo

-Sadou Diallo (born 10 June 1999) is an English professional footballer who plays for Irish club Derry City, as a midfielder.
+Sadou Diallo (born 10 June 1999) is a professional footballer who plays for Irish club Derry City as a midfielder.
+Born in Guinea, he has represented England at youth level.

 Early and personal life

 Diallo was born in Guinea and grew up in Rotherham, England.

 Club career

 Diallo began his career with Manchester City at the age of 13, moving to Wolverhampton Wanderers in August 2018.
 He signed on loan for Accrington Stanley in September 2019.
 He scored his first professional goal in an EFL Trophy tie against Oldham Athletic on 8 October 2019.

 He was released by Wolves at the end of the 2020–21 season.

 On 2 July 2021 it was announced that Forest Green Rovers had signed Diallo.

 On 15 July 2022, Derry City announced the signing of Diallo on an 18-month contract.
 Diallo cited Derry player Will Patching, who played with Diallo at Manchester City, as helping convince him to sign for the club.

+In the 2023–24 UEFA Europa Conference League Diallo scored twice as Derry eliminated Havnar Bóltfelag and Kuopion Palloseura.